fansichi/emacs/README.md

 emacs
 =====
-This is the profile of my emacs!
+There are the profile of my emacs!
 Maybe It's will be useful for you!

 .emacs    the setting of my emacs!